Paralytic illness of Franklin D. Roosevelt: Timeline of illness

 Roosevelt exercised daily.
 His hamstrings tightened, and his legs were encased in plaster to straighten them by degrees.
 There was gradual recovery, but he remained paralyzed from the waist down.

 Diagnosis

 After falling ill, Roosevelt was seen by four doctors.
 Eben Homer Bennet, the Roosevelt family doctor, diagnosed a heavy cold.
 William Keen, a retired neurosurgeon, thought Roosevelt had a blood clot.
 Robert Lovett, an expert on the orthopedic management of children paralyzed from poliomyelitis, diagnosed "infantile paralysis", as did George Draper, Roosevelt's personal physician.

 Roosevelt's physicians never mentioned Guillain–Barré syndrome (GBS) in their communications concerning Roosevelt's case, indicating that they were not aware of it as a diagnostic possibility.
-All reports before 1921 of what is now called GBS were by European physicians, in European journals.
-The result was that very few American physicians knew that GBS was a separate disease.
-For example, Lovett mistakenly believed that Landry's ascending paralysis, now termed GBS, was one of the clinical presentations of paralytic polio.
+All reports before 1921 of what became known as GBS were by European physicians, in European journals.
+The result was that very few American physicians knew that GBS was a distinct disease.
+For example, Lovett mistakenly believed that Landry's ascending paralysis (GBS), was one of the clinical presentations of paralytic polio.
 In 1921, an American physician would assume that if an individual developed a sudden, non-traumatic flaccid paralysis, it was due to paralytic polio.
-The concept of GBS as a separate disease was not widely accepted in the United States until after the Second World War.
+The concept of GBS as a distinct disease was not widely accepted in the United States until after the Second World War.